zoeyzuo1126/INFO550W11/README.md

 }
 ```
 ## OR
-Or you could use renv package to help set up library
+You could use renv package to help set up library

 ## Execute the analysis